RaghuKodandaRao/llm-app/README.md

 * [Dropbox Data Observability](https://github.com/pathway-labs/dropbox-ai-chat) - See how to get started with chatting with your Dropbox and having data observability.

+## Extension to UI
+Continuously update & Display Knowledge Graphs based on the same document repository.
+The README file for the specific extension is available at  https://github.com/RaghuKodandaRao/llm-app/blob/main/examples/README.md

 ## Troubleshooting

 Please check out our [Q&A](https://github.com/pathwaycom/llm-app/discussions/categories/q-a) to get solutions for common installation problems and other issues.